 Funding applications will be available through the Student Activities Funding Engine (SAFE).
 Proposals are due in SAFE the first Friday in March for use of funds in late spring, summer, or early fall, and are due the first Friday in October for use of funds in late fall, winter, and early spring.
 Proposals will not be reviewed outside of the March/October deadlines.

-PEI helps connect University undergraduate students to certain scholarship and fellowship programs – including the High Meadows Fellowship Program and the Princeton Project 55 Fellowships.
-PEI also facilitates the application process for external opportunities, such as the Morris K. Udall Scholarship for students interested in work related to Native American nations or the environment.
+HMEI helps connect University undergraduate students to certain scholarship and fellowship programs – including the High Meadows Fellowship Program and the Princeton Project 55 Fellowships.
+HMEI also facilitates the application process for external opportunities, such as the Morris K. Udall Scholarship for students interested in work related to Native American nations or the environment.
 Students who enroll in the Certificate Program in Environmental Studies will receive email notifications of these opportunities as they arise.
 Please contact Amber Lee with any questions.